All Yoga Teacher Training school, Our story

-All Yoga is the fruit of 5 years experience running yoga teacher trainings and certifying more than 500 successful yoga teachers from all around the world.
-Today, All Yoga is a worldwide community of Yoga practitioners and schools offering Ashtanga Vinyasa Yoga Teacher Training and Yoga Alliance Certification.
-We have locations throughout the world to serve our growing base of students that seek either to learn to be a yoga teacher or simply to deepen their own yoga practice.
+All Yoga is the fruit of 7 years experience running yoga teacher trainings and certifying more than 500 successful yoga teachers from all around the world.
+Today, All Yoga training school is a worldwide community of Yoga Instructors, practitioners and schools offering Ashtanga Vinyasa Yoga Teacher Training and Yoga Alliance Instructor Certification Courses.
+We have retreats, studios and locations throughout the world to serve our growing base of students that seek either to become a yoga teacher or simply want to deepen their own yoga practice.

 To create a safe environment for students to explore, experience and learn conscious breathing & movement in an atmosphere of openness & fun.
 To bring a high level of respect, compassion and professionalism to each student.
 To teach the method of the All Yoga Vinyasa system by which students learn to empower themselves physically, mentally and spiritually.

 Teaching yoga is beyond the scope of work, it's a lifestyle.
 We strive to provide each student the necessary tools they would need to soar in their own yoga community.
 At All Yoga community, we welcome graduates to come practice with us at all trainings and share their transformational stories with the others!
 The future of yoga starts here.
 We look forward to be part of your yoga journey!
 Namaste, All Yoga Team

 Ashtanga Vinyasa Yoga was originated from the lineage of Sri.T.
 Krishnamacharya.
 From the University of Calcutta, Krishnamacharya found and recompiled the damaged ancient text-the Yoga Kurunta.
 It was believed that this text included groupings of the exact asanas of the 6 series and everything from drishti (gaze), bandhas (locks) to vinyasa.